 - Income restrictions: Like any other Roth IRA account, the amount that you can contribute depends on your age, income, and marital status.
-In 2020, you can make the maximum contribution ($6,000 if you’re under age 50 or $7,000 if you’re age 50+) provided that your income Modified Adjusted Gross Income is…
+In 2020 and 2021, you can make the maximum contribution ($6,000 if you’re under age 50 or $7,000 if you’re age 50+) provided that your income Modified Adjusted Gross Income is…

 Married filing jointly

 What else do you need to know about Roth IRAs?
 Read more here

 Now is the time for employers to start thinking about whether they want to offer their own program, or whether the state-facilitated IRA would best suit their needs and those of their employees.

 Colorado businesses that will be adding retirement planning options and services for workers should be ready to communicate with employees and to launch the savings program sometime in 2021.

 - Consider whether implementing a retirement plan makes sense.
 Rather than participating in the program, employers can choose from a number of other retirement plans to fulfill the requirement laid out in the Bill.
 Retirement benefit options include offering a 401(k), 403(b), SEP, SIMPLE, etc. You’ll need to determine what makes sense for your workforce, based on the flexibility, features, and tax benefits you’re looking for.

 - Read more about your options: Which is right for you?
 401(k) vs. solo 401(k) vs. SIMPLE IRA vs. SEP-IRA

 - Ensure your payroll system is ready.
 Once the state program is announced, you can check to see if your payroll system will integrate with the state plan.
 Alternatively, you can look at other retirement plan providers for payroll integrations.
 We integrate with 50+ leading payroll providers, or another type of retirement plan, if you choose to opt out of the state program.